SchnyderKay/M324/README.md

 Luca will continue working on expanding the CD pipeline, with support from Mr. Nussle.
 He will focus on developing and adjusting the pipeline to ensure it meets the project's requirements and runs smoothly.

+### 29.10.2024

+In today’s meeting, we reviewed the key tasks each team member will focus on to progress with project documentation and completion of the CI/CD pipeline.
+Specific tasks include finalizing technical implementations, reviewing, and updating documentation, as well as preparing the business report once data from the logger becomes available.

+Individual Tasks:

+**Luca:**

+Luca is responsible for completing and documenting the CI/CD pipeline.
+This will involve final adjustments and ensuring all processes are well-documented for future reference.

+**Aryan:**

+Aryan will finalize the timelogger and complete its documentation.
+Additionally, he will revise the section of the documentation detailing the project setup, ensuring it is clear and accurate.

+**Jan:**

+Jan is tasked with writing the meeting protocol to ensure project progress is thoroughly documented.
+He will also review the current documentation, making any necessary updates or improvements.

+**Kay:**

+Kay will also review and, if necessary, update the documentation to ensure clarity and completeness.
+If Aryan completes the logger today, Kay will begin drafting the business report and linking it in the documentation for comprehensive project reporting.